eh3rrera/project-reactor-course/docs/04-using-other-reactive-operators/aggregating-flux.md

 ---
 Do you remember the map-filter-reduce pattern/model?

-Well, we have talked about the `map` operator, the `filter` and other related operators, and now it's time to talk about `reduce`.
+Well, we have talked about the `map`, `filter`, and other related operators.
+Now it's time to talk about `reduce`.

 Reduce is an aggregation operation.
 An aggregation operation groups a collection of values to compute a single value.